College Policy Number/Title:

 Groups using college facilities that cause damage to college property will be held responsible for any damages incurred.

-Solicitations within campus facilities by businesses as a means to recruit students for employment are an allowed activity provided that activity is approved by the college administration.
+Solicitations within campus facilities by businesses as a means to recruit students for employment are allowed provided that the recruitment activity is approved by the college administration.

 Solicitation of the following materials is specifically not authorized by the college and may subject the sponsor to criminal prosecution or civil liability: